paepcke/activity_log_analysis/README.md

 ## Pinning-Related Tables

-The *Pin* and *Unpin* tables contain the course being handled.
+The *Pin* and *Unpin* tables contain the course being (un)pinned during all (un)pin actions.
 The quarters during which the respective pin/unpin actions occurred are available only via the *created_at* column of the *Activities* table.
 Again, to obtain information about the action associated with a particular pin in this table, use the *row_id* key to find information such as the date of the pin, the visitor hash, and more.
-You are only concerned with this fact for access methods other than the natural language queries, which make that connection themselves.
+You are only concerned with this detail for access methods other than the natural language queries, which make that connection themselves.
 For the SQLers among you:

 Given *Pins* table entry: